dgryski/go-perfbook/performance.md

    - maps vs. slices
    - SOA vs AOS layouts
    - reducing pointer chasing
+   - temporal and spacial locality: use what you have and what's nearby as much as possible
  - branch prediction
  - function call overhead